 Attack on Titan’s second season takes place shortly after the conclusion of the original; if you haven’t watched the series yet, do it, because there are full spoilers for the events of the first season.

-This season addresses one of the biggest issues myself and other viewers had with the first season: the pacing.
+This season addresses one of the biggest issues other viewers and I had with the first season: the pacing.
 Say what you will on the 12-episode cour of the season, but S2 doesn’t waste time on prolonged info-dumps or dull conversations, sinking teeth deep into the narrative and the characters, both figuratively and literally.

 Some questions are answered and more are asked, but few of the new ones receive closure.
 To those who managed to wait 4 years without reading the manga, S2 won’t leave you fully satisfied, although it does answer about things such as Annie’s associates and the true nature of the Titans, even if somewhat vaguely.
 And the confirmation of future seasons - hopefully with little wait in-between - will offer a more definitive resolution.

-The new style of Attack on Titan S2 may deter some; while the general “war is hell”/”humanity on verge of extinction” is still very much in play, this story arc is more of a mystery drama/action-survival tale that is a lot more subtler in execution.
-Yes there are still hammy declarations and over-the top confrontations here and there, but S2 focuses more on cutthroat suspense and character affairs that makes it feel a lot more personal and captivating than the first season.
+The new style of Attack on Titan S2 may deter some; while the general “war is hell”/”humanity on verge of extinction” is still very much in play, this story arc is more of a mystery drama/action-survival tale that is a lot subtler in execution.
+Yes, there are still hammy declarations and over-the-top confrontations here and there, but S2 focuses more on cutthroat suspense and character affairs making it feel a lot more personal and captivating than the first season.

 And another thing that I also forgot to mention in my review for the first season, is that I really love the foreshadowing of future events.
 Every frame, every glimpse, every remark, every new element can lead to some gigantic plot revelations or twists that change the entire status quo, typically for the worse in-universe.
 And I just love that; I will be honest that I have no idea how much of it was planned out in advance while the rest simply came together as the series went on, but damn Titan S2 knows how to repay your observations.